Mu-Tsing/Mu-Tsing.github.io/content/en/_index.md

 type: docs
 ---
 # Home Page
-Hi, I am Mu-Tsing (慕青), a first year Ph.D. student at CUHK, Shenzhen campus.
+Hi, I am Mu-Tsing (慕青), a first year Ph.D. student at CUHK, Shenzhen Campus.
 I am interested in general mathematics and compute science.
+Recently, I am doing some formalization work and learn AI for Mathematical Proof.

 ## On Hand Things
-### Mathematics
+- Lean Learning
-- Algebra Related
+  - Review the Mathematics in Lean
-  - Matroid Theory
+    - Finish a formalization project.
-  - Sheaf Theory
+  - Metaprogramming in Lean

-- Coding Theory
+- Deep Learning, LLM